 WSU animal care programs have earned accreditation from AAALAC International, a private, nonprofit organization that promotes the humane treatment of animals in science.
 AAALAC recognizes WSU among organizations worldwide that uphold global standards of exceptional animal care and ethics.

 When WSU considers proposals for involving animals in research and teaching, it follows principles that the scientific community worldwide knows as the “3 Rs”:

-Biological and medical discoveries and technological advances may ultimately eliminate the need for animal research.
-We look forward to that time.
+In the future, biological discoveries and technological advances may ultimately eliminate the need for animal research.
+WSU looks forward to that time.